 |Competitors||On January 31, the following 10 architects or groups of architects or architect associations (bureaus) were selected and have chosen the landscape architects as their partners in the competition.|

-Based on each entry’s merit in Stage 1, the jury will select 4 to 6 of them to be advanced in Stage 2.
+Based on each entry’s merit in Stage 1, the jury selected 5 of them to be advanced in Stage 2.

 |Eligibility||Eligible for participation are individuals who, on the day of the announcement of the competition and pursuant to the legal provisions of their country of residence, are entitled to use the occupational title “Architect” and work independently as freelancers.
 Individuals from countries where the occupational title “Architect” is not subject to statutory regulations are eligible, provided that they hold a degree or submit any other evidence of qualification or practice permitting them to exercise as architect in their country of residence.|